House races to vote on gov't funding, debt as GOP digs in

 The package unveiled Tuesday would provide stopgap money to keep the government funded to Dec.
 3 and extend borrowing authority through the end of 2022.
 It includes $28.6 billion in disaster relief for the aftermath of Hurricane Ida and other extreme weather events, and $6.3 billion to support Afghanistan evacuees in the fallout from the end of the 20-year war.

 “It is critical that Congress swiftly pass this legislation,” said Rep. Rosa DeLauro, D-Conn., chairwoman of the Appropriations Committee, in a statement.
-The vote was expected Tuesday afternoon.
+The vote was expected Tuesday evening.

 Backed by the White House, Democratic congressional leaders pushed ahead at a time of great uncertainty in Congress.
 With lawmakers already chiseling away at the $3.5 trillion price tag of President Joe Biden’s broad “build back better” agenda, immediate attention focused on deadlines to avert deeper problems if votes to shore up government funding fail.